mocaccinoOS/website/content/en/docs/Desktop/Software/waydroid.md

 linkTitle: "Waydroid"
 weight: 23
 description: >-
-     Installing and configuring waydroid in Mocaccino Desktop
+     Installing and configuring waydroid in MocaccinoOS
 ---

 ## Install and configure Waydroid